Photo courtesy of The Interior Archive Stefano Scata/Trunk Archive

 Add Some Compost

 “Good garden compost is key,” Algiere continues.
 “Not all compost is the same.
 There are also a lot of different places you can buy it from, usually local nurseries.
 We make a lot of compost at Stone Barns for different things—for our greenhouse, fields, pastures, perennials.
 And of course, there are ways to do it at home with different vessels.
 For anybody interested in making their own, I would suggest doing some studying.
-[Check out goop’s guide to composting.]
 Also look to your state’s cooperative extension—there are a lot of local resources out there.”
+Check out goop’s guide to composting here.

 Set this pretty box on your kitchen counter or anywhere you like to prep food, and stow away compostables like eggshells, coffee grounds, and fruit peels.
 Composting is good for the environment, not to mention good for your garden, and this bin makes it easy by neatly sealing everything up in the process.